refgenie/refgenie/docs/download.md

 ## Introduction

-The latest genome assets are now available for modular download.
-It's possible to download [pre-built refgenie assemblies](download.md) manually at [refgenomes.databio.org](http://refgenomes.databio.org), but it's easier to install and use the `refgenie` command-line interface because `refgenie` will download and manage these for you automatically.
+It's possible to download [pre-built refgenie assemblies](download.md) manually at [refgenomes.databio.org](http://refgenomes.databio.org), but it's easier to install and use the `refgenie` command-line interface to download and organize these for you automatically.
 You do this by simply running `refgenie` from the command line.

 The `listr` command *lists remote assets*: